Strilanc/Strilanc.github.io/_posts/2016-11-20-teleportation-from-simple-moves.md

 Imagine for a moment that we weren't allowed to jump all the way from the top qubit to the bottom qubit in one step.
 Instead, the top and bottom wires had to affect each other indirectly via the second wire.
-And, to make things even harder, suppose we didn't even know what state the second wire is in.
+And, to make things even harder, suppose we didn't even know what state the second wire was in.
 Can we still toggle the bottom wire in a way controlled by the top wire?

 Yes!